npm/policies/business-solution-terms.md

 ### Allow High-Volume Use of the npm Public Registry

-While this agreement continues and _Customer_ has paid all fees as required by this agreement, _npm_ waives the rule of its terms of service for the _npm Public Registry_ that prohibits _Customer_ from making an unreasonable volume of requests. _Customer_ may make however many requests to the _npm Public Registry_ it requires, through _Customer's Solution_ or otherwise.
+While this agreement continues and _Customer_ has paid all fees as required by this agreement, _npm_ waives the rule of its terms of service for the _npm Public Registry_ that prohibits _Customer_ from making an unreasonable volume of requests. _Customer_ may make up to 500,000,000 requests to the _npm Public Registry_ in any rolling thirty-calendar-day period, through _Customer's Solution_ or otherwise.
 This agreement does not change the terms of service for the _npm Public Registry_ in any other way.

 ### Publish Documentation